Akashic101/blog/src/blog/2024-01-14-How-to-host-a-blog/2024-01-14-How-to-host-a-blog.md

 ### Updates

-To update your blog with new content you can update the repo by navigating into it and entering `git pull` followed by `sudo systemctl start eleventy`.
+To update your blog with new content you can update the repo by navigating into it and entering `git pull` followed by `npx @11ty/eleventy`.
 That command will build the static files with the new files and start the daemon again.

 ---